navi-/ai-agents-hub/use-cases/lead-qualification/plivo-website-chat-agent/2-gather-lead-source.md

     - **Plausible examples:** "Google", "a blog post", "LinkedIn", "from a colleague", "ChatGPT", "a conference", "saw an ad".
     - **Invalid examples:** "horse", "asdfghjkl", "I need help", "what is your pricing?".
     - **Specific Re-prompt (if junk value is detected):** "That doesn't seem like a valid source.
 Could you please clarify where you heard about us?
 For instance, was it on Google, a social media site, or from a colleague?"
+  - **Check 2:** Be lenient with typos.
+If a response looks like a plausible source with a minor spelling error (e.g., "Gogle", "Linkedn", "Perplexirty"), correct the typo and store the corrected value (e.g. "Google", "LinkedIn", "Perplexity").
   - **Generic Fallback Re-prompt (for any other invalid response):** "That doesn't seem like a valid source.
 Could you please tell me how you found out about Plivo?"
   - **Persistence Re-prompt (if user refuses):** "I understand, but I need this information to continue.
 Could you share how you found us?"